isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 -----Finally, I can sit with other passengers.
 Most importantly, I would be able to ride the dreamy bullet train.

-The ticket was held in the palm of my hand.
+Exactry the ticket was held in the palm of my hand.

 It seemed that the whole landscape around me was smiling at me.

 At the Tenmaya restaurant in front of Okayama Station, I spent a lot of money and ordered an omelet for the first time.
 I even felt as if the 10 fingers on both of my hands had been restored to perfect condition after the surgeries.

-Oh, my dear!
-Is that what it was?
+-----So, that's what it was.

-The word "kiyu," which means groundless fear, weighed heavily on my mind.
+The Chinese caractor "杞憂(kiyu)", which means groundless fear, floated in my mind with tremendous size.

 At the bus station in front of Tenmaya, I checked the departure time for Mushiake, and to my luck, there was a 14:15 departure for Mushiake around Ushimado.
 I didn't have to wait that long.